Are some people genetically predisposed to addiction and physical dependence on drugs or alcohol? Do drug and alcohol problems run in families?

 Scientists suggest heredity may play a large role in why some people become addicted or dependent on drugs, while others do not.
 In fact, the National Council on Alcoholism and Drug Dependence says that family history is the single more reliable indicator of risk for substance abuse problems.

-Genetics play an important role in how the body reacts to changes in its environment.
+Genetics plays an important role in how the body reacts to changes in its environment.
 Genes provide essential information – a blueprint – that directs how our bodies respond at the cellular level.
-Slight variations in human genes create very large differences between individuals.
-In fact, more than 99 percent of genes are same from one human to the next, and less than 1 percent is different.
+Slight variations in human genes create substantial differences between individuals.
+In fact, more than 99 percent of genes are the same from one human to the next, and less than 1 percent is different.
 This 1 percent variation accounts for visible differences, such as height, hair color, and eye color.
 This 1 percent variation also accounts for differing risks for diabetes, heart disease, and addiction to drugs or alcohol.

 Genetics is a Major Contributor to the Risk of Addiction

 Research shows that heredity is responsible for 40 to 60 percent of a person’s vulnerability to addiction.
 This means you can inherit a predisposition to addiction.
 You are more likely to develop an addiction or physical dependence if you have a family history of such substance abuse.

 There is no such thing as an “addiction gene.”
 Research suggests the genetic predisposition for addiction occurs when small abnormalities occur in a group of genes.

 Someone born with a genetic predisposition is not automatically doomed to become an addict.
 Environmental factors can affect the way these genes express themselves.
 This means the environment of a drug-friendly home promotes the activity of genes involved in addiction, while a drug-free environment suppresses this group of genes’ activity.